emtee40/APDE-wiki/Getting-Started.md

 Updates to the examples repository will be released periodically, at which point in time the update dialog will re-appear.

 ### Wallpapers, Watch Faces, and VR

- > Note: This feature is new in v0.5.0.

 In addition to regular apps, you can run sketches as live wallpapers, watch faces, and VR apps.
 To change the target, press the button to the right of the run button.